Estate Planning Definition, Trust, Wills and Insider Tips

 Estate planning is a series of actions taken to arrange for and anticipate the management of one’s assets during one’s lifetime and the disposition of those assets upon death.
-The goal of most people is to preserve the assets during one’s lifetime transfer the assets to their desired heirs and organizations.
-Most people want to minimize taxes and maximize the value of the assets during their lives as well for those who receive the assets on their passing.
+The goal of most people is twofold.
+First, it is to preserve the assets during one’s lifetime.
+Second, it is to transfer the assets to their desired heirs and organizations.
+Most people want to minimize taxes and maximize the value of the assets during their lives as well for those who receive the assets upon their passing.

 One of the greatest benefits of estate planning is something most people would agree to be priceless: peace of mind.
 In addition, with the right legal instruments, such as the right type of trust, estate planning can help protect your assets during your lifetime and after your demise.
 It provides a safety net for your loved ones and can give them financial security when they need it most.
 You will need to prepare several estate planning documents.
 These documents often include the following: a will or trust, a durable power of attorney (for healthcare and finances), beneficiary and/or guardianship designations, and a letter of intent.
 For this article, we will focus on wills and trusts.
 How are they similar and in what ways do they differ?
 Which one is more useful in giving your loved ones the financial security and peace of mind you want them to enjoy when you’re gone?